JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 <title label="EAP" annotations="Desktop">Drag and drop operations</title>

+You can enable your Compose Multiplatform app to accept data that users drag into it from other applications or allow users to drag data out of your app.
-To allow users to drag files and objects in or out of your Compose Multiplatform app, you can use the `dragAndDropSource` and `dragAndDropTarget` modifiers to specify potential sources or destinations for drag operations.
+To implement this, use the `dragAndDropSource` and `dragAndDropTarget` modifiers to specify particular composables as potential sources or destinations for drag operations.

 > Currently, drag and drop operations are only supported in Compose Multiplatform for desktop.
 > The support will be extended to iOS and web in future releases.